Aenigma-Lab/Shubham-Portfolio/README.md

  ```bash
    python manage.py runserver
    ```
-The application should be available at http://localhost:8000/ through your browser
+The application should be available at https://mishrashubham.com through your browser.